 What Is Meteor JS and Why Does Everyone Say That It Is Dead?

 Here at KeenEthics, we have been watching Meteor almost since it was introduced in 2012, and we love it!
 We had huge hope for this meteorite to turn into a shining star, and we did our best to support this framework.
 Yet, in 2018–2019, it started losing its positions in popularity charts.
 On April 3rd, 2019, the 1.8.1 version was released.
 Yet, shortly after, most people would say that Meteor was dead.
-But our technical team did not lose hope, so we kept developing Meteor apps and waiting for this framework to reappear.
+But our technical team did not lose hope, so we kept going with Meteor JS development and waiting for this framework to reappear.

 In November 2019, things started slowly moving.
 We have noticed that the Meteor team redesigned their website and started releasing regular updates on a monthly basis.
 Today, we enjoy the version 1.10 released on March 12th, 2020.
 Meteor regained its shining, and it is not going to stop.